QingyangYu0529/BIS-634-QingyangYu/Homework1/README.md

 #### >> Question answer:

+1)Discussion of E[yes] negative issue:
+If estimated number of drug users in the population is negative, then the fraction of drug users in the population p is negative.

+According to the given fomula, E[yes]<0.25, which means in the sampled population, less than 25% people said they are drug users(said 'True').

+This makes sense if there are few drug users in the whole population, or the sampled population can not present the whole population.

-1)According to the question 4d, n = 1000, d = 100, s = 50.
+2)According to the question 4d, n = 1000, d = 100, s = 50.
 And The estimated number of drug users is 60.
 Note: Every time you run the code, the estimated number of drug users would change due to randomly sample.

-2)According to the question 4e, in order to decide how many running times was enough, I set different running times to see if running time increases, the distribution of estimated_druguser(estimated number of drugusers in the population) will be stable.
+3)According to the question 4e, in order to decide how many running times was enough, I set different running times to see if running time increases, the distribution of estimated_druguser(estimated number of drugusers in the population) will be stable, and the estimated number of druguser in the population with highest frequency is similar to the given number of drugusers.

 Noted that when running time reaches 100000, the distribution remain quite stable.
+Also the estimated number of druguser in the population with highest frequency is similar to the given background(~100 people).

 <img src="https://github.com/QingyangYu0529/BIS-634-QingyangYu/blob/main/Homework1/Figures-in-running-result/exercise4/exercise4e.jpg" style="zoom:150%;" />

-3)To compare parts d and e but with a population of 100000, 10000 drug users and sampling 5000 people
+4)Compared the figure with the former one, with everything scaled up by a factor of 100(n=100000, d=10000, s=5000), the figure become very compact.
+The distribution intervel is much bigger as well(5000-15000) Also the estimated number of druguser in the population with highest frequency has become much bigger(~10000 people).
+This is due to scaled up of the whole population.

 <img src="https://github.com/QingyangYu0529/BIS-634-QingyangYu/blob/main/Homework1/Figures-in-running-result/exercise4/exercise4f.jpg" style="zoom:150%;" />

-4)To compare
+5)Compared the figure with the first one, with the smaller population but with higher drug usage rates(n=1000, d=500, s=50), the estimated number of druguser in the population with highest frequency has become much bigger(~500 people).
+This is because I increased the number of total drug users.
+The distribution intervel is slightly bigger(0-1000).
+I assume that if the total population has much higher drug usage rates, the estimated number of druguser in the population is more likely to be a positive number.

 <img src="https://github.com/QingyangYu0529/BIS-634-QingyangYu/blob/main/Homework1/Figures-in-running-result/exercise4/exercise4g.jpg" style="zoom:150%;" />